Navigation

 Members of the ITS Wisconsin will be provided with current information about the ITS program in Wisconsin and technology developments that affect ITS deployment regionally and nationally.
 Members will be integrated into guidance of the Wisconsin ITS program, and will be afforded enhanced access to professional development resources.
 Members will also be effectively linked to Wisconsin and other regional ITS research activities and findings.

-WisDOT's freeway management system utilizes video cameras mounted along the Interstate to monitor traffic flow and detect problems.
-The live video feeds from these cameras are monitored at a centrally-located Traffic Operations Center.
+Through the use of proven technologies and institutional partnerships southeastern Wisconsin has been a national pioneer in ITS.
+WisDOT’s freeway management system utilizes video cameras mounted along the Interstate to monitor traffic flow and detect problems.
+The live video feeds from these cameras are monitored at Statewide Traffic Operations Center.

 Up-to-the-minute traffic information from the center is also posted on variable message boards alone the Interstate offering motorists news of drive times to various locations, announcements of construction ahead, and alternate routes they may take to avoid congestion.
 The video is also made available to local television stations for their traffic update broadcasts.
 Ramp meters - signal lights located at on-ramps - are timed to control flow of traffic onto the Interstate.